 The Ravens have prioritized upgrading their offensive line this offseason and they apparently see center as one position where they can do that.
-However, their options to replace Jeremy Zuttah seem to be limited.
+However, their options to replace Jeremyseem to be limited.

 In a move that appears to be more about improving performance at the position than saving money, the Ravens traded ers in exchange for the 49ers’ sixth-round pick (186 overall).
 In dealing their starting center of the past three seasons, the Ravens created $2.4 million in salary cap space and moved up 12 draft spots in the sixth round.and their 2017 sixth-round pick (198 overall) to the San Francisco 49

 It was widely reported early Wednesday that the Ravens were planning to cut the 30-year-old, a move that was confirmed by multiple sources.
 The decision was reached after the Ravens had failed in recent days to find a trade partner.
 However, when word of his pending release became public, the 49ers stepped forward and a deal was made.